salamshakur/NazzyBot/README.md

 Below are all of Nazzy's current commands:

 * !hello          - Say hello and Nazzy will say hello back, try it!

 * !send cats      - Nazzy will send a random picture or GIF of a cat!

 * !urb            - Give it a word and Nazzy will search Urban Dictionary for it!

+* !role <@member> - Tag a member using role to see what permissions they have!

 ******************************************************************************